TeamCity On-Premises 2025.11 Help

 Workspace Deletion

-TeamCity deletes the Perforce workspaces in the following scenarios:
+By default, TeamCity deletes agent Perforce workspaces in the following cases:

 • Immediately after a versioned settings commit (a workspace is created for each commit).